MrGoro/InteractiveData/README.md

     <version>1.0-SNAPSHOT</version>
 </dependency>
 ```
-To start a new project from scatch use [start.spring.io](https://start.spring.io/) to initialize a Spring Boot project.
+To start a new project from scratch use [start.spring.io](https://start.spring.io/) to initialize a Spring Boot project.

 ### Define Charts
 Interactive Data uses annotations to define charts whose data is than exposed over an API.
 The following example shows
-a very basic definition of a chart for visualizing climate data.
+a very basic definition of a line chart for visualizing climate data.
 ```
 @ChartService("sensor")
 public class SensorCharts {